cryptpad/nextcloud-open-in-cryptpad/README.md

 ## Building the app

+Prior to building, install the requisite dependencies by running:

+    npm ci

-The app can be built by using the provided Makefile by running:
+The app can then be built using the provided Makefile by running:

     make